|

 reasonably practicable.
 Where noise risks remain, inspectors will be

-following products are useful for providing a warning when noise
+The following products are useful for providing a warning when noise

 levels are sufficiently high that hearing protection should be worn.

-Follow the HSE industry links below for information on established good
+The HSE industry links below

-practice for managing noise risks.
+provide information on established good practice for managing noise risks.

-Plastic products -
+Plastic Products -

 Woodworking -

-Concrete and cement products
+Concrete and Cement Products

-links to further information & case studies.
+links to further information & case studies are available.

-Regulations
+Noise Regulations

 The Control of Noise at Work Regulations 2005 (the Noise Regulations) came

-into force for all industry sectors in the UK in April 2006 (except for
+into force for all industry sectors in the UK in April 2006, except for

-damage or tinnitus (permanent ringing in the
+tinnitus (permanent ringing in the ears), at their place of work.

 The Control of Noise at Work Regulations 2005 replace the Noise at Work

-Employers must provide hearing protection and hearing
+At daily or weekly average exposure levels of 85 decibels, employers must provide hearing protection and hearing

-level at which employers must assess the risk to workers health and provide
+protection zones.
+The level at which employers must assess the risk to workers health and provide

-them with information and training is now 80 decibels.
+them with information and training is 80 decibels.
 Workers must not be

 exposed to a noise level of more than 87 decibels, taking into account